 Dr. Rine also brings a wealth of experience in editing to her role at Erskine, having served as an editor for numerous pastors, professors, academic journals, and Christian presses, such as Christian Focus, Reformation Trust, Reformation Heritage, Crossway, and Eerdmans.
 While working at Covenant Seminary, she was the program evaluator for a multi-year grant funded by Lilly Endowment’s Sustaining Pastoral Excellence Initiative, and she continues to support academic institutions and non-profit organizations by assisting with grant proposal writing and project management.

-Dr. Rine currently resides in Grove City, PA, and will be relocating to the Greenville, SC, area in late summer 2021.
+Dr. Rine currently resides in the Greenville, SC.
 Her husband, Dr. P. Jesse Rine, was recently appointed as Professor of Education and Director of the Ed.D. in Educational Leadership at North Greenville University, where he will also serve as Special Assistant to the President for Educational Policy and Research.